 How Often Should I Get my I-20 or DS-2019 Signed?

-The ISO recommends a travel signature is valid for 12 months..
-If on F-1 OPT, we recommend a travel signature is valid for 6 months.
+A travel signature is valid for 12 months.
+If on F-1 OPT, we recommend a new travel signature every 6 months.

 Dependents wishing to return to the U.S. in F-2 or J-2 status must comply with the same conditions including a travel endorsement on their I-20 or DS-2019.

 How Do I Get a Travel Signature?

 Visit the ISO during advising hours to obtain a travel endorsement on Form I-20 or Form DS-2019 approximately two weeks before any planned travel abroad.